curtism99/lake-afton-interactive-exhibits-legacy/README.md

 ## Technology
 We need to find a good HTML/Javascript based slideshow/presentation system for these.
 The setup will likely be one on-site local server and several small Raspberry Pi tablets connecting to these over Chromium.

+For now let's plan on using http://lab.hakim.se/reveal-js/#/ for the presentations.